MarchandMD/TOP_assignments/caeser_cipher/ReadMe.md

-How I arrived at this solution:
+How I arrived at the Caeser_Cipher solution:

 1. Convert the string to an array and unicode numbers as soon as possible